 Performing Arts in Sonoma County

-Enjoy these performing arts experiences, presented by local organizations, online at home!
+Enjoy these performing arts experiences, presented by local organizations, both live and online!

 Mars Station Chrysalis

 Written by local playwright, Carol Keig, directed by Dan Stryker

 What’s it like to spend a year stuck indoors with the same 6 people…on Mars?

 This hilarious six-week series follows the crew of Mars Station Chrysalis.
 Their mission is to build a self-sufficient colony while studying family life on the red planet.

 But are six people enough?
 Sometimes, it’s too many.

 This will be a 20 – 30 minute weekly installment each week from April 17 – May 22